 The Seton Healthcare Family has long been the leading provider of emergency healthcare services in Central Texas, including the highest level of trauma care in the region.

 Emergency Care vs. Trauma Care: What’s the Difference?

 An emergency room is specially staffed and equipped to handle most medical emergencies.
 This includes very serious conditions, like a heart attack, to less immediate ones, like a sprained wrist.

 Trauma centers are part of the emergency room system, and focus specifically on life-threatening medical situations.
 Serious burns, head injuries and severe car accidents are all examples of incidents that could require trauma center treatment.
 The decision about whether a medical issue should be treated in the ER or in a trauma center is made by a medical provider.
 If there’s any doubt, call 911.
 The dispatch professional will assist you.

 Level I Trauma Centers

 The most comprehensive level of trauma care, a Level I Trauma Center is equipped and staffed 24 hours a day to address a full range of medical conditions.
 A Level I Trauma Center also serves as a referral and educational resource for the surrounding community.
-Dell Children’s Medical Center are both designated as Level I Trauma Center, and we anticipate Level I designation for the Trauma Center at Dell Seton Medical Center at The University of Texas.
+Dell Children’s Medical Center is designated as a Level I Trauma Center, and we anticipate Level I designation for the Trauma Center at Dell Seton Medical Center at The University of Texas.

 Level II Trauma Centers

 Level II Trauma Centers are fully prepared to initiate a range of comprehensive care options for patients.
 More complex cases may require referral and transfer to a Level I Trauma Center.
 As our only Level II Trauma Center, Seton Medical Center Williamson is designated as a Level II Trauma Center, and maintains all the necessary resources to immediately care for severely injured patients.

 Level III Trauma Centers

 A Level III Trauma Center can demonstrate the ability to promptly assess and stabilize injured patients as well as offer surgery, emergency operations and intensive care services.

 Level IV Trauma Centers